What should I set my thermostat to in the winter?

 Upgrade your thermostat

-Even if you don’t find the high-tech features of a programmable thermostat necessary, there’s a major advantage.
+Even if you don’t find the high-tech features of a smart thermostat necessary, there’s a major advantage.
 Installing a device that saves your settings means you’re not constantly asking what temperature to keep your house in winter months.

 A programmable or smart thermostat will allow you to input your temperature schedule.
 When you’re home, choose 68 degrees.
 Program the thermostat to lower the temperature while you’re away and asleep to 65 degrees or cooler.